dev-opus/imgfx/README.md

 ## Running the service

-The recommended way to run the service is by using docker.
+The recommended approach is to use docker.
 All you need to do to run the service using docker is to simply run `docker compose up` in the project's directory inside terminal.

 For local setup, follow the steps listed: